Last updated 30 April 2026

 Procedural issues

-Initially the CEO of Sport Integrity Australia, if satisfied an anti-doping rule violation has occurred, will issue an assertion to the athlete as well as notifying the athlete’s international and national federation.
+If, after initially notifying the athlete of an alleged breach and gathering further evidence, the CEO of Sport Integrity Australia is satisfied that an anti-doping rule violation has occurred, they will issue a letter of charge to the athlete, as well as notifying the athlete’s international and national federation.
 The athlete is provided with information about the violation and the sanctions being recommended.
-Should the athlete wish to contest this assertion, a hearing will be convened.
+Should the athlete wish to contest this charge, a hearing will be convened.

 Many sports have their own internal doping tribunal, either at national or international federation levels.
-Other sports in Australia may choose to utilise the National Sports Tribunal as the first-instance decisionmaker.
-This body is the default provided for the sports who utilise the standard National Anti-Doping Policy.
-Where a violation occurs at an international meet or event, the relevant international federation may have chosen to use the anti-doping division of the CAS as their independent panel.
-Ultimately, it is up to the anti-doping policy of the relevant sporting organisation, however, all options require the athlete to receive a fair hearing (article 8 WAD Code).
+Other sports in Australia may choose to utilise the National Sports Tribunal (described earlier in this chapter) as the first-instance decision-maker.
+This body is the default provided for the sports that utilise the standard National Anti-Doping Policy, and it is playing an increasingly prominent role.
+Where a violation occurs at an international meet or event, the relevant international federation may have chosen to use the Anti-Doping Division of the CAS as their independent panel.
+Ultimately, while it is up to the anti-doping policy of the relevant sporting organisation, all options require the athlete to receive a fair hearing (Article 8 WAD Code).

 The decision of the initial tribunal may be appealed depending on the anti-doping policy of the sport in question.
-Such appeals may be to an internal appeals tribunal, to the appeals division of the National Sports Tribunal or the Appeals Division of CAS.
+Such appeals may be to an internal appeals tribunal, to the Appeals Division of the National Sports Tribunal or the Appeals Division of CAS.
 Sometimes an appeal can be made more than once.
-WADA reserves the right to appeal any decision to CAS in order to protect the consistent application of anti-doping rules around the world.
+WADA reserves the right to appeal any anti-doping decision to CAS in order to protect the consistent application of anti-doping rules around the world.

 It should be noted that many prescription medicines contain prohibited substances.
-If an athlete is required to take such a prohibited substance to control a health problem, there is process to apply for a therapeutic use exemption.
+If an athlete is required to take such a prohibited substance to control a health problem, there is a process to apply for a therapeutic-use exemption.
 Such an exemption protects an athlete from an anti-doping violation resulting from the standard use of that product.